JOHANNA VAN DER LINDEN

 • About

-Johanna van der Linden (she/her) is an artist living and working on unceded Wurundjeri country.
-Her practice spans print making, metalwork, and sculpture, where she reinterprets traditional iconography through a contemporary lens.
-Johanna explores themes of embodiment, materiality, and the intersections between the body and the material world, engaging with feminist materialisms to examine the relationships between physicality and symbolism.
-Her exhibitions have included solo and group shows across Melbourne, such as Seventh Gallery, Blindside, and Rubicon.
-In 2024, she was recognized as a finalist for the William Blake Prize.
+Johanna van der Linden (she/her) is an artist living and working in Naarm.
+Her work sits at the intersection of printmaking, sculpture and installation and is driven by material inquiry and an ongoing reckoning with Catholic visual culture.
+Johanna explores themes of embodiment, materiality, and the intersections between the body and the material world, engaging with feminist new materialisms to examine the relationships between physicality and symbolism.
+Her exhibitions have included solo and group shows across Melbourne, such as Seventh Gallery, Blindside, and Oddany.
+In 2024, she was recognised as a finalist for the William Blake Prize.

 Johanna holds a BA in Creative Arts/Education